The Rising Tide of Water Scarcity

 While RO dominates the market, thermal desalination processes still play a crucial role, especially in regions with abundant, low-cost energy sources.

-Multi-Stage Flash Distillation (MSF): MSF plants heat seawater and then rapidly lower the pressure, causing the water to "flash" into steam.
-This process is repeated across multiple stages, with each stage operating at a lower pressure than the last.
+multiple stages, with each stage operating at a lower pressure than the last.
 The steam is then condensed back into pure water.

 As water scarcity solutions become